 Meet the Expert

-Melissa Bailey is a clinical dietitian in Philadelphia and founder of The Nourished Fork where she shares simple recipes, advice for eating well while traveling, and nutrition tips.
+Melissa Bailey, MS, RD, LDD, is a clinical dietitian in Philadelphia and founder of The Nourished Fork where she shares simple recipes, advice for eating well while traveling, and nutrition tips.

 While biotin supplements are a buzzy product in the beauty space, they're no longer seen by experts as the best option.
 "Although dermatologists used to recommend biotin as an over-the-counter treatment to help strengthen nails, a 2017 FDA warning highlighted that biotin can interfere with lab tests—so we no longer encourage routine biotin supplementation," explains board-certified dermatologist Peter Hashim, M.D.
 M.H.S., who recommends focusing more on a balanced diet.